rahulkonda96/assignment2-konda/README.md

 | Biryani | Godavari Kansas | $13 |
 | Butter Naan with Panneer | Korma Sutra | $18 |
 | Pista Kulfi | Taj Palace | $4.50 |

+---
+## QUOTES WHICH MAKE YOU THINK MOST
+>“Anyone can deal with victory.
+Only the mighty can bear defeat.” -- *Adolf Hitler*

+>"Someone's sitting in the shade today because someone planted a tree a long time ago." -- *Warren Buffett*